Dado Pršo

 Miladin "Dado" Pršo (born 5 November 1974) is a Croatian former professional footballer who played as a forward.

-Pršo played for seven different teams and made over 300 league appearances as a professional.
-He was included in the Monaco team that reached the 2004 UEFA Champions League Final, and part of the Rangers team that won the League and Cup double in 2005.
-Pršo received 32 caps for Croatia and was part of the squad at UEFA Euro 2004 and 2006 FIFA World Cup.
+Pršo played for seven different teams, making 302 league appearances and scoring 90 goals.
+He was part of the Monaco team that reached the 2004 UEFA Champions League Final, as well as part of the Rangers team that won the League and Cup double in 2005.
+Pršo played 32 games for Croatia, scoring 9 goals, and was part of the team's squad at Euro 2004 and the 2006 World Cup.
 He retired in June 2007 from the Scottish Premier League club Rangers.

-Pršo acquired French nationality by marriage, thus he was not considered a foreigner at the end of his stay in Ligue 1.
+Pršo acquired French nationality by marriage.
 He was a coach for a youth team in Villefranche-sur-Mer.
+He is currently assistant manager of Bordeaux.

 Club career

 Early career

 Born in Zadar, Pršo began training with local clubs NK Bagat and NK Zadar before joining HNK Hajduk Split at the age of 12.
 He went through the ranks of Hajduk until, in 1991, a medical check allegedly revealed that he had an irregular heartbeat, prompting the team to release him, thinking he was therefore unfit for professional football.
 Pršo showed no traces of such a defect ever since, though.
 When the Croatian league was formed, he joined NK Pazinka, playing his only season at the top level of Croatian football at 18 years of age.
 In 1993, he moved to France to play for FC Rouen, and then moved to Saint Raphaël in 1995, where he worked as a car mechanic while he continued playing football.